berkerdemoglu/DataVisualysis/README.md

 - json (built-in module)
 - random (built-in module)

-# How to Use the random.org Dataset Generator
+# How to Use the random.org Random Number Generator
 1. Signup and login to random.org
 2. Go to https://api.random.org/dashboard
 3. Click on 'Create a New API Key'